horizontalsystems/Bitcoin-Explained-Guide/README.md

 So, in case of a device loss, the person may get a new phone and restore the wallet funds with the help of the Private Key.
 After the access to the wallet is restored, it still recommended to transfer the funds to a new wallet.

-## 5. Transacting with Bitcoin: Sending / Receive
+## 5. Transacting with Bitcoin

-Nearly every Bitcoin wallet comes with Send and Receive features.
+Nearly every Bitcoin wallet comes with a standard Send and Receive features.

-The Send feature deducts amount the SECRET KEY can spend by passing the ownership for that amount to a new owner.
-The Receive feature allows someone to bitcoins from other people.
+- Send : enables the owner to send Bitcoin to other Bitcoin wallets
+- Rceeive : enables the owner to receive Bitcoins from other Bitcoin wallets

+**How to Send Bitcoin?**

+To send someone Bitcoin you simply need to ask the recipient for his/her address and then use the wallet where you have bitcoin to send the desired amount to the provided address.

+[send_form_image]

 Once certain amount of bitcoins are sent to another address, the ownership is transferred to the owner of the destination address.
 From that moment onwards, only the owner of the destination address can send/transfer/spend those Bitcoins.

-**Sending Bitcoins**

-To send someone Bitcoin you simply need to ask the recipient for his/her address and then use the wallet where you have bitcoin to send the desired amount to the provided address.

-[send_form_image]

-**Receiving Bitcoins**
+**How to Receive Bitcoin?**

 To receive Bitcoins from someone or to transfer bitcoins from exchange account to your wallet account, you simply need to grab your Receive address from the wallet app you'are using and provide that address to the sender.

 It should be noted, that most well-designed wallets will provide you a new "receive address" for each transaction.
 This is a privacy feature enabled in each wallet to keep you somewhat anonymous (explained below).

-**Bitcoin Transactions**
+**Bitcoin Privacy Exaplined**

+// explain anonymity aspect
+// metnion that good wallets provide new receive for every transaction

+**How Fast Are Bitcoin transactions?**

+Unlike regular money Bitcoin transactions are final and non-reversible.
+Once transaction is sent and included in the block (typically, within 10 minutes) it's nearly impossible to revert them.
+Although, some wallets will tell you that transactions can be considered final after 3/6 blocks has passed you would be safe to assume that once it was included in the block the chances for it to revert are very slim.
+We are not going to be looking at it here.

+It's potentially possible to cancel transaction while it remains in pending state but for the sake of keeping this guide simple it won't be covered here.
+The general rule of thumbs once you see that transaction has been included in the block it's fairly safe to consider it final.

 At first transaction sent from sender's wallet to the network.
 At the end of this step most (usually > 99%) miners/nodes that store blockchain and process transactions have the transaction in something called as "mempool".
 This whole process usually takes a couple seconds.
 In practice, that would mean that when you send transaction the recipient will see it PENDING in his/her wallet within a couple seconds.